lkcozy/code-notes/notes/communication/writing/writing_management.md

 - `Crunch`(important) often affects a leader’s `availability`.
 - I think we entrepreneurs are `vulnerable` to admiring the results `rather than` the process.
 - Leadership isn’t `confined`(limit) to managers; it’s also crucial on the technical track.
+- I'm trying to be objective here, pointing out real issues, not personal biases/preferences.

 ## Planning